Unity-Technologies/usd-unity-sdk/README.md

 # Getting Started

+To get started, install the USD package via the Unity Package manager.
+You can do this by either:
+* Installing by name, "com.unity.formats.usd";
+* Installing by Git URL;
-To get started, install USD via the Unity Package manager, either by using an official repository, or by browsing for a local package while working with source.
+* or browsing for a local package while working with source.

 Once the USD package is installed, a USD menu will appear, enabling you to